A SHORT FISHY AUTUMN TOUR OF THE ALGARVE IN COVID TIMES

 +351 282 424 081

-It is a nice clean hotel with friendly staff.
-The swimming pool is a little small, with no sun after about 4.30/5.00 pm.
-If you book a front facing room, you get a fantastic view of the beach, Atlantic and sunset.
+It is a nice, clean hotel with friendly staff.
+The swimming pool is small, and there is no sun after about 4:30 pm/5 pm.
+A front-facing room has a fantastic view of the beach, Atlantic, and sunset.

 Our first evening meal was at,